CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

    -   Enter the **username(3)** as well **azuresqluser**

-   -   Enter the password **Password.1!!** once the success message pops up click on Ok.
+   -   Enter the password **Password.1!!** Once the success message pops up click on Ok.

       ![](Media/nine.png)